New Here? Get the Free Newsletter

 Check Your Insurance Company’s Financial Strength

-State Guarantee Associations
+State Guaranty Associations

 Even if the issuer of your annuity does go bankrupt, you aren’t necessarily in trouble.
-Each state has a guarantee association (funded by the insurance companies themselves) that will step in if your insurance company goes insolvent.
+Each state has a guaranty association (funded by the insurance companies themselves) that will step in if your insurance company goes insolvent.

 Minimizing Your Risk